-The cytoplasmic content and the blood testis barrier are best visualized under the electron microscope.
+The cytoplasmic content and the blood-testis barrier are best visualized under the electron microscope.

 The Sertoli cells are shaped like a Christmas tree and sit on a basement membrane.
-Laterally they are in direct contact with each other and with the germ cells.
+Laterally they are in direct contact with each other and the germ cells.

-The Sertoli cell has an extensive cytoplasm and an oval-shaped nucleus that contains a prominent nucleolus and an extremely dense chromatin.
+The Sertoli cell has an extensive cytoplasm and an oval-shaped nucleus that contains a prominent nucleolus and extremely dense chromatin.

-These cells develop upon migration to the adluminal compartment, which contains primary spermatocytes, spermatids and sperm.
+These cells develop upon migration to the adluminal compartment, which contains primary spermatocytes, spermatids, and sperm.

 Like all epithelial cells, Sertoli cells are avascular.